-IT Services, Estates and WasteCare work together to provide an IT equipment disposal service.
+IT Services, Estates and Stone work together to provide an IT equipment disposal service.

-The external contractor the University use for recycling IT equipment wipes data from all equipment before reuse, however we advise that you delete any highly-confidential data before the hardware is collected, as the equipment is not securely transported or stored until it reaches the external contractor.
+Stone, the external contractor the University use for recycling IT equipment, will wipe data from all equipment before reuse.
+However, we advise that you delete any highly-confidential data before the hardware is collected, as the equipment is not securely transported or stored until it reaches the external contractor.
 If you'd like us to remove the data before it is collected, please contact IT Support.

 Departments who need to dispose of IT waste such as PCs, monitors, associated peripherals, scanners, printers and servers should follow the steps below.